edjw/find-nearest-tailwind-colour/README.md

 # Find the nearest Tailwind colour

 [Find the nearest Tailwind colour](https://find-nearest-tailwind-colour.netlify.app) is a web app to help you find the nearest colour from [the full Tailwind CSS colour palette](https://tailwindcss.com/docs/customizing-colors).
+It uses v2 of Tailwind.

 <https://find-nearest-tailwind-colour.netlify.app>